-DLNR NEWS RELEASE: Hawai’i’s legacy land conservation program seeks applicants for conservation acquisition fundsPosted on May 20, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Hawai’i’s legacy land conservation program seeks applicants for conservation acquisition fundsPosted on May 20, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Protection of Hawai‘i lands having valuable cultural, natural, or agricultural resources can be achieved through grants from the Department of Land and Natural Resources’ (DLNR) Legacy Land Conservation Program (LLCP).